Brian1226/Priority-Queue/Specification.md

 ### Alternate Trigger

-* The user doesn't click the "Cancel" option.
+* The user clicks on the "Cancel" option.

 ### Alternate Postconditions